Did you know there’s a concept known as “loan seasoning”?

 And no, it doesn’t have to do with anything cooking-related.

-In this blog, we’ll talk not only about loan seasoning but about the seasoning requirements that mortgage lenders have for homebuyers to borrow money.
+In this blog, we’ll talk about the seasoning requirements for a down payment.

 Let’s get started.